Droogans/ProtractorPageObjects/README.md

 We're going to introduce a pretty complex topic by using a simple example.

 Here's an example: when you sign into a website where you are a regular user, perhaps you have two different tabs you can see.
-But when you sign in as an admin, you get an extra tab for managing some features.
+But when you sign in as an admin, you get an extra tab for managing some special features.
 I've seen these kinds of situations handled in the following way:

 ```javascript
 if (user.isAdmin()) {